pancheliuga/cloud-resume-challenge/web/src/entries/content/introduction.md

 title: Personal Profile
 ---

-Skilled AWS Cloud Engineer ready to become a vital member of the next team I join.
-Passionate about automation, DevOps, serverless architecture, and leveraging cloud technologies to improve the agility and efficiency of businesses.
-Hands-on experience in building and architecting full-stack cloud projects.
+Adaptable Cloud Engineer with a versatile background, blending expertise in spatial data processing and GIS analysis with hands-on experience in cloud architecture and DevOps best practices.
+Passionate about automation, serverless architecture, and leveraging cloud technologies to enhance business agility and efficiency.
+My journey has evolved from a land surveyor to a Cloud Engineer, illuminated by Cloud Computing, AI, MLOps, DevOps, CI/CD, and Automation.
+I'm dedicated to driving innovation and continuously improving my skills.